Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: : SMC sampling for diffusion model conditionals

 \subsection{Twisted diffusion sampler}

-\emph{Twisting} is a technique in SMC literature intended to reduce the number of particles required for good approximation accuracy \citep{guarniero2017iterated,heng2020controlled,naesseth2019elements}.
-Its key idea is to relieve the discrepancy between successive intermediate targets by bringing them closer to the final target.
-This idea is achieved by introducing a sequence of \emph{twisting functions} that define new \emph{twisted} proposals and \emph{twisted} weighting functions.
+\emph{Twisting} is a technique in the SMC literature intended to reduce the number of particles required for good approximation accuracy \citep{guarniero2017iterated,heng2020controlled}.
+Loosely, it introduces a sequence of \emph{twisting functions} that modify the naive proposals and weighting functions, so that the resulting intermediate targets are closer to the final target of interests.
+We refer the reader to \citet[Chapter 3.2]{naesseth2019elements} for background on twisting in SMC.